redox-os/website/content/news/this-month-250331.md

 ## Relibc Improvements

 - bjorn3 fixed the ARM64 and RISC-V compilation
-- bjorn3 fixed a bug where the `initialize_freestanding` function coudl accidentally close the file descriptor 0
+- bjorn3 improved the correctness of a function
 - bjorn3 fixed some warnings
 - Satoru Shimazu implemented the `%b` and `%B` formats in the printf() function
 - Satoru Shimazu documented the format of the printf() function